oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-migration-workbench/migrate-to-adb/migrate-to-adb.md

         - Private Key: Private Key you saved to the Downloads folder (file with extension of ".pem")

       ![OCI Credential](images/oci-credential.png " ")
     - Click Save.
 You should get "Confirmation credential operation successful".
-If not, review the steps above and retry
+If not, review the previous steps and retry
 6. Create Authentication Credential in ADB

     Create an "Auth Token" based credential in the Autonomous Database and set it as a default credential that will be required for authentication between the Autonomous Database and OCI object storage.
+This step requires your fully qualified OCI username, not your user OCID used in the previous step.
-    - This step requires your fully qualified OCI username, not your user OCID used in the previous step.
-In OCI console, click on the user icon on the top right of the page, then click on "User Details".
+    - In OCI console, click on the user icon on the top right of the page, then click on "User Details".
 Make a note of your fully qualified username at the top of the screen
       ![OCI Username](images/oci-username.png " ")
     - In OCI Console, navigate to Oracle Database->Autonomous Database
     - Click on the "ATP-ORCL" database to display the database homepage
     - Click "Database Actions".
 The Database Actions page opens in a new browser tab
     - Under "Development" heading, click on "SQL" (first tile)
-    - Execute the following code:
+    - Execute the following code after filling in the values for username and password as described in the code snippet:

         ```text
         <copy>